 Flowers: The spadix is packed with tiny 6-parted yellowish-green flowers.
-These are arranged in a diamond pattern and each flower has a perianth with 6 tepals (petal and sepal combined) enclosing a large green 3-celled ovary.
+These are arranged in a diamond pattern and each flower has a perianth of 6 divisions with 6 tepals (petal and sepal combined) enclosing a large green 3-celled ovary.
 Around the ovary are 6 stamens.
 The tepals can be a light brown in color, are very small with squarish tips; anthers of the stamens are yellow (see drawing below).

 Habitat: Sweet Flag grows from creeping rhizomes that allow the plant to spread vegetatively.
 Habitat is usually ponds, marshes and shallow areas with water less than 20 inches deep.
 The rhizomes branch frequently, are aromatic and have a long history of medicinal use (notes below).
 Sweet Flag can be grown in rich moist soil if frequent watering is provided but plants will be shorter.
 Propagation by rhizome involves cutting 2 to 4 inch sections in spring or fall and plant them 4 to 6 inches deep.

-Names: The genus Acorus is taken from the Greek, akoron, the Greek name for a plant used by Dioscorides, and that name is said to be derived from Coreon, the pupil of the eye, and for treating diseases of that organ, the plant was used by the ancients (Ref. #7), As to the common name of Sweet Flag, the name is thought to come from the resemblance in form to the common Yellow-flag, which incidentally, while an iris, has the species name of pseudacorus.
+Names: The plant was used by the ancients: The genus Acorus is taken from the Greek, akoron, the Greek name for a plant used by Dioscorides, and that name is said to be derived from Coreon, the pupil of the eye, and for treating diseases of that organ.
+(Ref. #7) As to the common name of Sweet Flag, many references state that the name is thought to come from the resemblance in form to the common Yellow-flag Iris, native of Europe.
+"Flag" is a name often used for Iris species with their strap or sword-like leaves and Acorus has sword-like leaves and has a sweet aroma hence "sweet flag".
+But the opposite direction of naming is probably more true, as it was Linnaeus who gave the Yellow-flag the species name of pseudacorus of "false acorus."
 The species, calamus, is derived from the Greek kalamos, meaning a reed.
-The author name for the plant classification - 'L.' refers to Carl Linnaeus (1707-1778), Swedish botanist and the developer of the binomial nomenclature of modern taxonomy.
+The species americanus refers to the North American origin.

 Medicinal Use: The medicinal parts of Sweet Flag come from the rhizome which produces the drug "calamus", derived from the volatile oil of the root, used primarily for digestive purposes as a tonic and stimulant, and was listed in the U.S. Pharmacopoeia.
 The official preparation was a fluid extract.
 The rhizome while having a pleasant aroma has a bitter pungent taste.
 "Calamus Oil" is also derived and used in perfumery.
 Mrs. Grieve (Ref. #7) has much detail on European usage.
 Hutchins (Ref. #12) reports similar use among the North American Native population as a stimulant and tonic, adding the detail that a tea was made from an infusion of 1 oz. of cut or granulated root per pint of water.
 The use of the tea several times a day or chewing the root was a treatment for stomach discomfort.

 Meriwether Lewis noted on July 19th, 1804 in The History of the Lewis and Clark Expedition, that one of the food hunters of the group brought back to camp great quantities of Sweet-flag. [they were near the present site of Nebraska City, Nebraska.]